Montreal Alouettes: Pierre Karl Péladeau ownership era (2023–present)

 On February 14, 2023, the ownership of the Alouettes was transferred back to the CFL.
 Mario Cecchini was appointed as the interim President while the league sought to finalize a sale to new ownership.
 On March 10, 2023, the CFL announced that Pierre Karl Péladeau had purchased the team.
 On March 28, 2023, Pierre Karl Péladeau announced the hiring of Mark Weightman as president and CEO of the team.
-The 2023 season saw the Alouettes go 11–7, finishing second in the East Division, but then upsetting the heavily favoured Toronto Argonauts 38-17 to win the East Division Final, and then win the Grey Cup in a 28–24 upset against the heavily favoured Winnipeg Blue Bombers.
+The 2023 season saw the Alouettes go 11–7, finishing second in the East Division, but then upsetting the heavily favoured Toronto Argonauts 38–17 to win the East Division Final, and then win the Grey Cup in a 28–24 upset against the heavily favoured Winnipeg Blue Bombers.
 The team returned to the Grey Cup in 2025, losing to the Saskatchewan Roughriders 25–17.

 Television and radio

 The Alouettes' English radio network is fronted by Bell Media's CKGM, while Cogeco's CHMP-FM is the French-language flagship.

-Games are also heard on Sirius XM Canada and their French service Influence Franco (XM 174) and Attitude Franco (Sirius 164).
+Games are also heard on SiriusXM Canada and their French service Influence Franco (XM 174) and Attitude Franco (Sirius 164).

 The Alouettes' main television coverage is fronted by TSN and French sister network RDS.